alionurulker/car-dealership-cloud-app/README.md

 2. Deploy your application

 https://bestcardealership.eu-gb.mybluemix.net/djangoapp/
-You will see the result of project on this link.
+You will see the result of the project on this link.